Speech by DAP Organising Secretary, Mr. Lim Kit Siang, at the DAP public rally at Jelupang on Sunday, 3rd Nov, 1968 at 8 p.m.

 The biggest worry that has been aroused by the FAMA scheme is that this is an excuse for the government to control the fish trade, and manipulate it to benefit only a small section of people.

 In the interest of public welfare, we urge the FAMA to withdraw the marketing board scheme.
-If the government genuinely wishes to help improve the lot of fishermen, then it should draw up a scheme after consultation with the fishermen and fishmongers, and their representative organisations.
+If the government genuinely wishes to help improve the lot of fishermen, then it should draw up a scheme after consulation with the fishermen and fishmongers, and their representative organisations.